J&J's 1-dose shot cleared, giving US 3rd COVID-19 vaccine

 "This is really good news," Dr. Francis Collins, director of the National Institutes of Health, told The Associated Press Saturday.
 "The most important thing we can do right now is to get as many shots in as many arms as we can."

-Shipments of a few million doses to be divided among states could begin as early as Monday.
+J&J initially is providing a few million doses and shipments to states could begin as early as Monday.
 By the end of March, J&J has said it expects to deliver 20 million doses to the U.S., and 100 million by summer.

 J&J also is seeking authorization for emergency use of its vaccine in Europe and from the World Health Organization.
-Worldwide, the company aims to produce about 1 billion doses globally by the end of the year.
+The company aims to produce about 1 billion doses globally by the end of the year.
 On Thursday, the island nation of Bahrain became the first to clear its use.

+"This is exciting news for all Americans, and an encouraging development in our efforts to bring an end to the crisis," President Joe Biden said in a statement.
+"But I want to be clear: this fight is far from over," he added, encouraging people to stick with masks and other public health measures.

 "In this environment, whatever you can get -- get," said Dr. Arnold Monto of the University of Michigan, who chaired an FDA advisory panel that unanimously voted Friday that the vaccine's benefits outweigh its risks.